the-redback/minducker/README.md

 This script does the following:

-- Carries over docker images from host machine to Minikube
+- Carries over docker images from host machine to Minikube.
 - Useful for private images.
 No hassels of creating `ImagePullSecret`.
 - Removes dangling images created by new image.